top of page

 Nonprofit management

-Dean has served in the leadership of the Schola Antiqua of Chicago Foundation for over 25 years; directed operations and strategy with UChicago teams for two decades; and has consulted for many Chicago-area nonprofit organizations.
-He holds a masters degree in the Ethics and Leadership concentration from UChicago Graham.
+Dean has served in the leadership of the Schola Antiqua of Chicago Foundation since 2002, concurrently directing operations and strategy with two UChicago teams for over 20 of those years.
+He has consulted for many Chicago-area nonprofit organizations including The Newberry Consort.
+He holds a masters degree in Ethics and Leadership from UChicago's Graham School.
+With celebrated conductor Bill Chin, he founded The Rookery Choir, and developed the Oriana Vocal Collection of collaborative ensembles.

 Curation